Perfect Balsamic Glaze

 How can I thicken my homemade balsamic glaze?

 First of all, do not rush the process of homemade balsamic reduction by overboiling.
 It is better to take the time to do it properly for at least 15 minutes, stirring occasionally.
-You should also use a heavy saucepan for even heat dissipation.
+Use a heavy saucepan for even heat dissipation.

 Remember that this sweet and tangy balsamic glaze will thicken slightly as it cools so make sure you let it cool completely before you panic.
-If it still is not thick enough after it chills, add a half teaspoon of corn starch and simmer on medium heat until it covers the back of a spoon.
+If it still is not thick enough after it chills, add a half teaspoon of cornstarch to a tablespoon of water and dissolve it, add it to the balsamic mixture, and simmer on medium heat until it covers the back of a spoon.

-What is the difference between balsamic vinegar and balsamic glaze?
+What is the difference between balsamic glaze and balsamic vinegar?

 How to make Balsamic Glaze without sugar?

-In addition, make sure you use dark balsamic vinegar for this.
+For this to work, make sure you use dark balsamic vinegar.
 Just heat it up in a saucepan over medium to low heat while constantly stirring.
-The process will take about ten minutes until the original amount of the liquid has been reduced to about a quarter or half.
+The process will take about 10 to 15 minutes until the original amount of the liquid has been reduced to about a quarter or half.

 How to store leftovers: